rewind2b4/JMRITrainNode/README.md

 - Neopixel_pin (The pin used to shift out bits to any neopixels) (None if not used)

 Server Configuration Settings
+- The topics used by JMRI to publish certain events to
 - turnout_HIGH = "THROWN"
 - turnout_LOW = "CLOSED"
 - light_HIGH = "ON"